 See Your Dentist

 Ideally, you should see your dentist within a half hour of the injury occurring.
 Even if there is no pain, never presume that you are all right.
 There can be fundamental damage that causes you to lose the tooth.
 Something as seemingly minor as a hairline fracture can open the door to infection.

 Have someone call your dentist and alert them that you are on your way and have a dental emergency.
 Even if you do not have your own dentist, most dentists will accept you if it at all possible.
 If it is after hours and your dentist has an emergency number, call it.
 He or she will advise you on how to proceed.
 Some areas have dental care centers that are open on weekends, at night, and even around the clock.
 As a last resort, you can also go to an urgent care center or an emergency room.

 Letting your dentist know you are coming is important if at all possible.
 It gives your dentist an idea of the challenge, and he or she can use your transit time to prepare.
 If you have the tooth in a container soaking in milk, be sure to bring that with you in case your dentist can restore it.

 Act Fast When You Chip or Break a Tooth

 If you chip or otherwise break your tooth, following the steps explained above can make a big difference in how much pain you experience and how much permanent damage has to be fixed.
-Jeffrey D. Clark, DDS, and his entire team at Scottsdale Dental Excellence strive to treat all dental emergencies as soon as possible.
+Jeffrey D. Clark, DDS, and his entire team at Scottsdale Cosmetic Dentistry Excellence strive to treat all dental emergencies as soon as possible.
 Call us at 480 585 1853, and we’ll work to get you treated fast.
 If you have a dental problem that requires less immediate attention, we will schedule an appointment at a time convenient to you.